isomerpages/moe-ast-moehc/_school-histories/Schools/Fernvale Primary School.md

 #### **School History**
 Fernvale Primary School was established on 3 January 2005 in Sengkang West.
 The enrolment then was around 230 students with 18 teachers and eight non-teaching staff members.
 The school was officially opened in July 2007.

 The school progressed steadily through the early years, anchored on sound values and a strong culture of care among students and teachers.
 Fernvale Primary School also established a Satellite Partnership with Fernvale Gardens School to provide opportunities for meaningful interactions between the students of both schools.
-The school has continually develop Fernvale Primary students into global learners of tomorrow.
+The school has continually develop Fernvale Primary students into global learners of tomorrow.&nbsp; &nbsp;

 In 2014, Fernvale Primary School also introduced its Learning for Life Programme, Greenova, which aims to nurture innovative, responsible, young environmentalists who love and care for the environment.